-Colour-Override Layer
+Colour-Override Node

 The Colour-Override effects processes the colours in a drawing layer.
 Using this effect, you can change colours from the palette without affecting the actual palette, swap clone palettes, or even replace a specific colour zone.
+You can also substitute colour areas with bitmap textures.
 The drawings in this layer must be .tvg files as the Colour-Override uses the colour palettes linked to them.